UPDATE 2-Cricket-Test Series England v Australia scoreboard

-July 30 (Infostrada Sports) - Scoreboard at stumps on the second day in the third Test between England and Australia on Thursday in Birmingham, England
+July 29 (Infostrada Sports) - Scoreboard at stumps on the first day in the third Test between England and Australia on Wednesday in Birmingham, England

 A. Lyth c Voges b Hazlewood 10